 The way you practice has to be in tune with where you stand in the music.
 A practicing regime that works for you at this time might not be beneficial for you two years from now since your set of skills and depth in the music will change.
 Music/life is never static and your practicing routine should be in tune with where you stand and in which direction you would like to go.
 What you practice depends on a few factors starting with your level.
 It is necessary to get your basics together no matter what direction you choose.
 This requires an understanding of your strengths and weaknesses and the willingness to tackle the issues with the ultimate goal being to find an equilibrium with yourself and the music.
 On a higher level you develop your personal sound by exploring different topics of interest and by using composition as your main tool to establish direction.

-Marc Mommaas is a professor at the New School in NYC, co-founder of Hudson Jazzworks, NYJW and Center for Rhythmic Studies.
+Marc Mommaas is a professor at the New School in NYC, co-founder of Hudson Jazzworks, co-founder of NYJW and co-founder of Center for Rhythmic Studies.
 Mommaas resides in NYC (since 1997), tours with multiple groups, is a band leader, composer, side man and recording artist with Sunny Sides records.
-Mommaas teaches Saxophone, Harmony, Improv, Counterpoint, Ear training and Rhythmic studies.
+Mommaas teaches Saxophone, Harmony, Improv, Counterpoint, Ear training, Composition and Rhythmic studies.

 Mommaas comes from a creative background.
 He grew up with his mother performing and teaching opera and classical piano, and his father in the center of the Dutch art scene using oil on canvas as his art form.
 During his study in Amsterdam, NL he combined his musical development with a university education (Masters in Comm.Science/Business).
 After being awarded two Dutch grants (Stichting Podium Kunsten, Prins Bernard Fonds Anjer Fondsen) in 1997, he moved to New York City.
 Once in New York, Marc received a full scholarship to attend the Manhattan School of Music where he completed his Masters in Jazz Performance.
 Upon graduating he was awarded the William H. Borden Award, given to only one student selected from the graduating class for outstanding achievement.